toritamantaro/path-object-handler/README.md

 ### pathobj_handler.filestem.renamer
 * RenameFilesByCustomFunction

-Class `PickFilesBySuffix` can be used to retrieve file objects in a given directory, and Class `FilterByCustomFunction` can be used to filter by file name.
+`PickFilesBySuffix` can retrieve file objects in a given directory, and `FilterByCustomFunction` can filter file objects by their file names.

+`pathobj_hundler` classes form a process chain with the `make_pipeline` function.
+The chain can contain several filters, and each of the filters applies to a file object in an order.

 ## Basic use